WordPress & SEO

 |Grow Your List||Engage your customers||Bring Traffic to Your Site|

-I am a thought leader in social media and email marketing.
+I am an email marketing consultant.
 I teach small businesses how to get the most out of their time and effort using the tools of the trade such as: Facebook, Twitter, LinkedIn and Constant Contact for email marketing.
 Via small classes and one-on-one tutoring I have worked with healthcare professionals, restauranteurs, photographers and many other types of businesses.
 With 20+ years in high-tech as a software quality assurance engineer I am also very good at sharing tips about how to make online life and computer use easier for all experience levels.
 For more about me keep poking around here or visit me on Facebook at http://facebook.com/albertideation.

 I really believe in helping people.
 I’ve been doing it all my life.
 Since email marketing has the highest ROI (Return on Investment) of any online tool, that’s what I recommend.
 I’m also aligned with the industry-leader, Constant Contact, because it works.
 It’s easy to use and makes you look good.
 And the results are the main thing – email delivered and opened = your cause/bottom line doing well.
 Come to one of my upcoming classes, or get in touch, and let’s make something great happen.